 CPRIT requires the PD of the award to submit quarterly, annual, and final progress reports.
 These reports summarize the progress made toward project goals and address plans for the upcoming year and performance during the previous year(s).
 In addition, quarterly fiscal reporting and reporting on selected metrics will be required per the instructions to award recipients.
+Continuation of funding is contingent upon the timely receipt of these reports.
 Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of the award contract.